TusharPatwal/JAVA/README.md

 ### What is Java?
 Java is a general-purpose, class-based, object-oriented programming language designed for having lesser implementation dependencies. <br>
-It is owned by Oracle, and more than 3 billion devices run Java.
+It is owned by Oracle, and more than 3 billion devices run Java.<br>
 Designed by	James Gosling <br>
 First appeared 	May 23, 1995